 Should you decide to have multiple credit cards, see to it that each of them has a purpose, as every card has different perks and benefits.

 For example, you can use a credit card that helps you earn airline miles for booking your flights.
-Your other credit card can be used for grocery shopping, while the most exclusive one can be reserved for high-end purchases.
+Your other credit card can be used for grocery shopping if it earns cashback, while the most exclusive one can be reserved for high-end purchases.

 When you have two or more cards at your disposal, you may fall into the trap of thinking that you can buy anything you need or want.
 But always keep in mind that your credit lines are actually borrowed money—they’re not yours!
 So, avoid using all your cards at once.